 Mechanics' liens are one of the most important legal tools at the disposal of contractors, subcontractors, and suppliers of the goods they use.
-Liens are relatively quick and easy mechanisms to secure your legal rights to recover money for the work, labor, materials, or services that you performed to repair or improve a piece of real property.
+Liens are relatively quick and easy legal mechanisms to secure your rights to recover money for the work, labor, materials, or services performed in order to repair or improve a piece of real property.
 Whether you are a large general contractor or a one-person specialty subcontractor, you should be aware of the role that liens can play in making sure you collect the money you're owed.

 Imagine that you are hired by a homeowner to construct a new garage next to a two-story house.
 The contract is for $20,000, payable in installments.
-You finish the project per the agreement with the homeowner and, at the end, send your final invoice for the last $5,000 to the homeowner.
+You finish the project per the agreement with the homeowner and, at the end, send them your final invoice for the last $5,000.
 She never pays.
 What can you do?

 Don't file a lien just yet.
 First, try to seek payment amicably.
 Contact the homeowner by whatever methods she seemed most responsive to before (such as phone, text, or email).
 Follow up by sending a formal demand letter, either on your corporate letterhead or from your attorney.
 These types of letters will put the homeowner on notice that you are still owed money, and that you intend to pursue your legal remedies.
 (They also could show a judge that you tried to resolve the dispute in good faith before rushing into a lawsuit.)

 If none of these options result in payment, you might assume that the homeowner has simply decided to stiff you.
 At this stage, you can file a lawsuit for breach of contract, as well as other damages such as quantum meruit.
 But the lien law gives you an additional remedy: You can file a mechanic's lien.